CUH Logo

 A benchmarking report published by PwC in 2021 highlights that a high level analysis of the ethnicity pay gap can mask disadvantage for specific ethnic groups.
 We plan to build on our work on ethnicity pay gaps to include further analysis of individual ethnic groups including to identify any disparities amongst the White ethnicity groups.

-If you use assistive technology (such as a screen reader) and need a version of this document in a more accessible format, please contact us.
-Tell us what format you need.
-It will help us if you say what assistive technology you use.
+If you use assistive technology (such as a screen reader) and need a version of our documents in a more accessible format, please contact us to tell us what format you need.
+Please note that it will help us if you say what assistive technology you use.

 Communication support